-NDRMF is supporting existing government entities and civil society organizations, involved in disaster risk management, including the National Disaster Management Authority (NDMA), Provincial Disaster Management Authorities (PDMA), District Disaster Management Authorities (DDMA), academia and research institutions etc.
+NDRMF is providing a common mechanism to pool various contributions and serve as a vehicle for donor coordination on disaster risk management by the government.
+NDRMF is supporting existing government entities and civil society organizations, involved in disaster risk management, including the National Disaster Management Authority (NDMA), Provincial Disaster Management Authorities (PDMA), District Disaster Management Authorities (DDMA), academia and research institutions, etc.

-3.1 Overall Implementation Arrangement
+Overall Implementation Arrangement

-The Economic Affairs Division (EAD) of the Ministry of Finance is the executing agency for the NDRMF.
-A special purpose company has been established under Section 42 of the Companies Ordinance for managing the NDRMF.
+The Economic Affairs Division (EAD) of the Ministry of Finance is the Executing Agency for NDRMF.
+A special purpose company has been established under Section 42 of the Companies Ordinance for managing NDRMF.
 The NDRMF is regulated by the Securities and Exchange Commission of Pakistan (SECP) and has an extensive statutory governance and reporting requirement under the ordinance.